 If you have difficulty seeing your screen, Virgin TV V6 and TiVo®'s 'audio cues' might help you find your way around your menus.
 These are sounds that show actions and reactions to button presses on the remote control.

-There are five main audio cues:
+There are four main audio cues:

 Our high contrast Virgin TV V6 and TiVo® box remote is available to all our customers with accessibility needs who may benefit from it.